mal3k/EasyLog/README.md

 # EasyLog

-A lightweight library to help logging events verbosely :)
+A lightweight library to help logging events in a clean and better way :)

 Example: